-Once the appeal period is over student work will be returned to the student unless it is required for further assessment at a later date.
+Once the appeal period is over, student work will be returned to the student unless it is required for further assessment at a later date.
 Copies may be made by the teacher in order to meet NZQA moderation requirements.

-Once the assessment is marked each student will be asked to sign alongside their own grade on a computer printout to verify the result recorded is correct.
+Once the assessment is marked, each student will be asked to sign alongside their own grade on a computer printout to verify the result recorded is correct.

-Students should record their result for each standard on the Course Outline to track their progress towards a qualification and keep a record of their results in their diary.
+Students should record their result for each standard on the Assessment Statement to track their progress towards a qualification and keep a record of their results in their diary.

-Students are urged to keep all marked assessed work for the full school year and to check their results carefully on Moodle to avoid problems arising on their NZQA Record of Achievement.
+Students are urged to keep all marked assessed work for the full school year and to check their results carefully on the Kamar App or Parent Portal to avoid problems arising on their NZQA Record of Achievement.